lowRISC/ot-sca/doc/getting_started.md

 ## Capturing Power Traces

-`capture.py`: Supports capturing AES and SHA3 (KMAC) power traces using either a CW-Husky or CW-Lite capture board.
+`capture.py`: Supports capturing AES and KMAC-128 power traces using either a CW-Husky or CW-Lite capture board.
 When using a CW-Husky board, the script also supports capturing AES power traces in batches to achieve substantially higher capture rates (ca. 1300 traces/s).